 Duration: Six weeks

-This course is fully accredited by the National University of Ireland, Galway, and students who successfully complete the course will receive 9 Semester Credits or 18 ECTS points.
+This course is fully accredited by the University of Galway, and students who successfully complete the course will receive 9 Semester Credits or 18 ECTS points.

 - SS106: Introduction to Archaeology of Ireland

 - SS108: Data Analysis (3 Semester Credits/6 ECTS Credits)